Conagra Brands, Inc. appointed John Mulligan and Pietro Satriano to its board of directors, expanding the panel from 11 to 12 members.

 Satriano adds foodservice and supply chain expertise

-He currently serves on the board of directors of CarMax Inc. and Metro Inc., a Canadian grocery and pharmacy retailer.
-He is also a senior lecturer at Harvard Business School and an executive advisor for JMPS Advisory LLC, a business consulting and advisory firm.
+He serves on the board of directors of CarMax Inc. and Metro Inc., a Canadian grocery and pharmacy retailer.
+He also is a senior lecturer at Harvard Business School and an executive advisor for JMPS Advisory, a business consulting and advisory firm.

-Satriano will serve on the audit/finance committee of the board.
+Satriano will serve on the board’s audit/finance committee.

 “I am honored to join the board and play a part in Conagra’s success,” Satriano said.
 “I look forward to collaborating with my fellow board members and the management team as Conagra continues to focus on innovation and operational transformation.”